Threatonomics

 • Responsive Policy: We offer comprehensive coverage that is purpose-built for the dynamism and complexity of cyber risk.
 Our policies are tailored to consider each client’s individual risk profile by leveraging our analytical tools to provide our in-house underwriting team with enhanced cybersecurity visibility.

 • Cyber Advocacy Program: We offer resources to activate an engaged community up and down your organization.
-This program gives security and risk management leadership the information to advocate for the tools they need.
-It accelerates stakeholder buy-in by offering data, analysis, and the financial threshold required to build a strong cyberinfrastructure.
+This program gives security and risk management leadership the information to advocate for the necessary tools.
+It accelerates stakeholder buy-in by offering data, analysis, and the financial threshold required to build a strong cyber infrastructure.

 In a cyber risk climate where adversary tactics are constantly shifting, Resilience’s holistic approach to risk management has helped us achieve loss ratios that are less than 1/3rd of the industry average in 2022 and has had dramatic results in keeping clients resilient to ransomware.